 Be wary of bus drivers trying to convince you to stay at a certain guesthouse or change money at a certain exchange place.
 Often times, bus drivers receive a hefty commission from the business they push tourists towards.

-We have tons of resources to help you plan your Cambodian adventure, whether you’re looking for places to visit, things to see, what to eat or great spots to stay.
+Make sure to read our full Cambodia Travel Guide, whether you’re looking for places to visit, things to see, what to eat, or great spots to stay.